 Vancouver Island University, Canada

-Kate Jennings has worked in international education in a variety of capacities at five different institutions across 3 provinces in Canada over the past 20+ years.
-Kate is currently the Director for International Student Services at Vancouver Island University in Nanaimo, BC.
-In addition to her professional roles, Kate volunteers her time as the Chair of the Education Abroad Professional Learning Community (EA-PLC) within the Canadian Bureau for International Education (CBIE), as Co-Chair for the Canada Membership Interest Group (Canada MIG) of NAFSA, as a Board member of the association of Global Women in Education (GLOW ED), as the Network Leader for NAFSA’s International Education Leadership Knowledge Community (IEL KC), and as a member of the Global and Intercultural Skills Program Working Group (BC Ministry of Education).
-Kate has also published and presented on a variety of international education topics, including invited sessions, workshops, and courses for NAFSA, CBIE, the International Educators Training Program (IETP) and the British Columbia Council for International Education (BCCIE), as well as accepted workshops and presentations at the annual events AIEC, BCCIE, CBIE, EAIE, and NAFSA.
+Kate Jennings has worked in international education in a variety of capacities at 5 different institutions across 3 provinces in Canada over the past 20+ years.
+Kate is currently the Director for International Student Services at Vancouver Island University in Nanaimo, BC where she leads the international admissions, financial services, homestay & off-campus housing, and advising, immigration & counselling teams.
+In addition to her professional role, Kate volunteers her time as the Network Leader for NAFSA’s International Education Leadership Knowledge Community (IEL KC) and as a member of the Global and Intercultural Skills Program Working Group (BC Ministry of Education).
+Recognized for her expertise in risk management as well as managing international partnerships, Kate has published and presented on a variety of international education topics, including invited sessions, workshops, and courses for EAIE, NAFSA, CBIE, the International Educators Training Program (IETP), and BCCIE.